 But the expenses don’t stop there.
 Dentures need to be refitted whenever your jawbone naturally changes.
 To do this, you’ll need to visit your dentist to have them realigned.

 Dentures also need special glues to hold your false teeth in place.
-While the expense of denture glue doesn’t appear worth considering, when the cost is added up over months and years, it isn’t as small as you’d think.
-This isn’t even mentioning the inconvenience and annoyance of tasting adhesives constantly!
+While the expense of denture glue doesn’t appear worth considering, when you add up the cost over years, it isn’t so small.
+This isn’t even mentioning the inconvenience and annoyance of tasting adhesives everyday!

-Overall, dental implants give you a better quality of life.
-You’ll still be able to enjoy your favorite foods and laugh without worrying about your teeth falling out.
+Dental implants give you a better quality of life.
+This can seem small compared to a budget, but isn’t this what money is for.
+You’ll be able to enjoy your favorite foods and laugh without worrying about your teeth falling out.
 Being able to eat a varied diet will help you stay healthier than if you’re limited to soft foods.
 When you think about it, there’s no price you can put on a healthy smile!

 If you live in South Florida, you should stop by to see if we’re the people you want to work with.
 At Dr. Stone’s practice, we offer complimentary consultations to prospective patients.
 We’ll never charge you to come in and talk.

 If you’re considering dental implants and live in the state, stop by and tell us what you’re looking for.
 It’s good to know the average cost of dental implants in Florida, but stop by to get an actual quote.

 You’ll have a gut feeling after sitting down with the person who will be performing the operation.
 Dr. Stone has been practicing for over thirty years and would love to talk you through your questions.
 Schedule your appointment today.